Deepanshi0019/Deepanshi0019/README.md

 ---

 <p align="center">
-  <i>“How can freedom exist, when this body itself is a prison.” ✨</i>
+  <i> How can freedom exist, when this body itself is a prison. 🕊️</i>
 </p>